 5. You Aren’t Hiring Fast Enough To Keep Up With Demand

 Recruitment backlogs are costly for a business.
 As the pain of missed opportunities is felt, pressure mounts to make recruitment decisions too quickly.
 Both aspects are problems caused by a poor recruitment process, though they may not be immediately apparent when you look at the figures.
 However, when a business struggles to respond internally to peaks of demand because the in-house recruitment process simply isn’t scalable, the financial impacts are huge.
 Just think of the lost opportunity and productivity costs caused by the recruitment lag.

 Keen To Find Out How To Cut The Cost Of Your Recruitment Process?

 There are ways to overcome these costly mistakes, of course, and you’ll be glad to know it’s possible to benefit from the changes implemented pretty quickly.
 Download our free guide: 7 Ways To Reduce Costs By Improving Your Recruitment Process and you’ll find out how.

 The Curve Group’s Recruitment Outsource service is ideal for businesses that need to recruit at least 20 hires a year and want to engage a professional partner to deliver the end-to-end recruitment process for them.
 Through our high touch, high quality, consistent and efficient service we find you the best talent quickly, leaving you to focus on your core business, freeing up time, people and money you can re-invest in your future.

 Thinking about outsourcing your recruitment?
-Download our free business case to help you to decide if it’s right for you:
+Find out more about how outsourcing recruitment could transform your business here.
+You can also download our free business case to help you to decide if it’s right for you: